criteo-cookbooks/nexus3/README.md

 ## nexus3_api

-Configures Nexus Repository Manager OSS v3 via APIs.
+Configures Nexus 3 Repository Manager OSS via API.

 ### Actions
+- `:run` - Default.
+Run the script on the Nexus 3 Repository Manager.
+If cookbook_source or content attribute is provided, then the script will be uploaded first before running.
+- `:upload` - Uploads script to Nexus 3 Repository Manager.
-- `:install` - Default.
-Downloads and installs the latest Nexus Repository Manager OSS v3.
+- `:delete` - Deletes script on Nexus 3 Repository Manager.
 - `:nothing` - Define this resource block to do nothing until notified by another resource to take action.
 When this resource is notified, this resource block is either run immediately or it is queued up to be run at the end of the chef-client run.